SpyglassMC/Spyglass/CONTRIBUTING.md

 [![Localization status](https://l10n.spgoding.com/widgets/datapack-helper-plus/-/multi-auto.svg)](https://l10n.spgoding.com/engage/datapack-helper-plus/?utm_source=widget)

-Datapack Helper Plus supports multiple languages.
+Data-pack Helper Plus supports multiple languages.
 If you'd like to help us translate this project to your language, it would be really appreciated!

 ### Steps